 We monitor a variety of issues that affect our community so that we can inform our residents and advocate on their behalf.
 Please email email@example.com with any updates, comments, or concerns, and check this site and our social media (@UHAWHVP) for more details.

 UHA II members voted overwhelmingly in 2016 to oppose "THE VIEW" CONDO PROJECT, a dangerous and illegal 88-unit development proposed to built on the vacant lot at 5101 Overhill Drive.
-Several hundred local residents attended a series of public hearings starting in August 2017 and culminating on March 6th to offer fact-based testimony on the many reasons why "The View" should not be approved as presented.
+Several hundred local residents attended a series of public hearings starting in August 2017 and culminating on March 6, 2018 to offer fact-based testimony on the many reasons why "The View" should not be approved.
 The appeal we filed on behalf of UHA II and 17 nearby homeowners was rejected by the LA County Board of Supervisors on November 21, 2017 and the Board formally approved The View over our continued objections on March 6, 2018.
-Since our elected officials have apparently decided that the profit motives of a developer are more important than the environmental and zoning laws that protect our community, our next move is to file a lawsuit to seek relief from the courts.
+Since our elected officials failed to enforce the environmental and zoning laws that protect our community from harmful development, UHA II filed a lawsuit on April 6, 2018 (Case No. BS 172990).

 Our fight for smart development continues -- another developer is proposing to build 32 townhomes along the east side of La Brea just north of Slauson, and there are other properties along Slauson and other areas in and around our community that will be up for new development in the coming months and years.